jochenalt/Lisbeth/docs/source/imu.rst

 ----------------------

 Sensor fusion means merging the drifty gyro data with the noisy acceleration data.
 Spoiler alert, as if the IMU above is not yet expensive enough, we also need a magnetometer that is not only noisy, but also needs to be corrected because of the earth's tilted magnetic field.
-[Quaternion](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation) can avoid the gimbal lock and also provide more efficient computation  (not really relevant actually).
+`Quaternions <https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation>`_ avoid a  gimbal lock and are computational less intense(not really relevant actually).
 As usual we use the convention `roll, pitch, and yaw <https://en.wikipedia.org/wiki/Flight_dynamics_(fixed-wing_aircraft)>`_ to avoid breaking fingers when picturing vectors.

 The conventions used in the following are:
 .. image:: /images/Quaternion_nomenklatur.png